quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 Prioritization can be realized by the sender and the QUIC transport should provide and interface for applications to prioritize streams {{I-D.ietf-quic-transport}}.

-Priority handling of retransmissions may be implemented in the transport layer and
+Priority handling of retransmissions may be implemented by the sender in the transport layer and
 {{I-D.ietf-quic-transport}} does not specify a specific way how this must be handled.
 Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmission is likely beneficial.
 For not fully reliable streams